Once Upon a Mattress: US National Tour (1960)

+West End (1960)

 A London production of the musical opened at the Adelphi Theatre on September 20, 1960, where it ran for 24 performances.
-The cast included Jane Connell as Winnifred, Robin Hunter as Dauntless, Milo O'Shea as the King, Bill Kerr as the Wizard and Max Wall as the Jester.
+The cast included Jane Connell as Winnifred, Robin Hunter as Dauntless, Milo O'Shea as the King, Bill Kerr as the Wizard, Bill Hayes as the Minstrel, and Max Wall as the Jester.
 EMI Records took the cast into the recording studio and recorded a London Cast album.
-This was issued on an HMV LP.
-The album was included on a CD titled “Once upon a Mattress” issued by Sepia Records in 2010.
+This was issued as a His Master's Voice LP.
+The album was included on a CD titled Once Upon a Mattress issued by Sepia Records in 2010.